top of page

 • Long-term pressure to appear “strong”

-For many people, anxiety is deeply connected to survival patterns that once helped them cope.
+For many, anxiety is deeply connected to survival patterns that once helped them cope.
+Therapy helps individuals understand these patterns with compassion instead of shame.

 How Counselling Can Help With Anxiety

 Anxiety counselling is not about forcing yourself to “think positively” or eliminating all difficult emotions.
+Good therapy helps people:

 • Understand emotional and nervous system patterns

-• Learn coping strategies that actually feel sustainable
+• Learn coping strategies that feel sustainable

 • Reduce overwhelm and emotional reactivity